What is Uninsured Motorist Coverage?

 State Requirements and Regulations

-As of 2026, approximately 22 states plus Washington D.C. require drivers to carry uninsured or underinsured motorist coverage.
-These include Connecticut, Illinois, Kansas, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, New Jersey, New York, North Dakota, Oregon, Vermont, and others.
+As of 2026, approximately 19 states plus Washington D.C. require drivers to carry uninsured or underinsured motorist coverage.
+These include Connecticut, Illinois, Kentucky, Maine, Maryland, Minnesota, Missouri, Nebraska, New Jersey, New York, North Carolina, North Dakota, Oregon, Rhode Island, South Carolina, South Dakota, Vermont, West Virginia, and Wisconsin.
 If you live in one of these states, your insurance company must offer this coverage, and in most cases, you must accept it or formally reject it in writing.
 Check your state's minimum car insurance requirements to confirm exactly what's mandated where you live.

 - North Carolina (July 1, 2025): UIM is now mandatory and must match the new minimum liability limits of 50/100/50.
-The law redefines "underinsured" based on total damages rather than a simple policy limit comparison, and inter-policy stacking is now permitted.
+The law eliminates the previous offset rule — meaning UIM pays on top of the at-fault driver's liability coverage rather than being reduced by it — and a "stack-and-compare" rule now allows victims to access combined UIM limits across applicable policies.

 - Massachusetts (July 1, 2025): Minimum compulsory auto insurance limits were raised, increasing the importance of matching UM/UIM coverage.